CodeWithDennis/filament-simple-alert/README.md

 #### Icon Animation

 You can add animation to the icon by passing the animation type as the second parameter to the `icon` method.
-Make sure to use the `IconAnimation` enum for the animation type.
+You can use the `IconAnimation` enum to specify the animation type.
+The available animations are `Spin`, `Pulse`, and `Bounce`.

 ```php
 use CodeWithDennis\SimpleAlert\Components\Infolists\SimpleAlert;